Common Issues

 - Check your internet connection.

 - Go to Settings > Account and verify your subscription is showing as active.
-If it shows “expired” or “unknown”, try signing out and back in to refresh your session tokens.
+If it shows “expired” or “unknown” or continues not working, try signing out and back in to refresh your session tokens.

 - Check atlasnotes.io for any service status announcements.